 From the airport to Grace Bay, we spent $16.50 per person.
 On the way back, however, they charged $14 per person.
 The resorts confirmed these prices are typical.

-do not go to the Caicos Islands because of the barrier reef.
+Cruises do not go to the Caicos Islands because of the barrier reef.
 You will most likely be visiting Grand Turks, which relies heavily on cruise tourism.
-They only have a couple resorts, whereas Provo Island has more options in terms of resorts, excursions, and food.
+They only have a few resorts, whereas Provo Island has more resorts, excursions, and food options.

-Driving is on the left side of the road and sometimes with right side vehicles.
-Such a bizarre feeling riding in one of those!
-We didn’t end up renting a car, but we realized it is worth it if you have at least two places you need to travel to by car in one day.
+Driving is on the left side of the road and sometimes with right-side vehicles.
+It’s such a bizarre feeling riding in one of those!
+We didn’t rent a car, but we realized it is worth renting if you have at least two places to drive to in one day.

-11. You Can Drink Tap Water, but You're Not Gonna Like It
+11. You can Drink Tap Water, But You’re Not going like It

 The tap water is safe, but it smells and tastes like sulfur.
 Bottled water is expensive.
-We tried different brands of the gallon water jugs from the grocery store, and they tasted like plastic.
+We tried different brands of gallon water jugs from the grocery store, and they all tasted like plastic.
 I guess they have been leaving them out in the sun.
-Consider bringing your own filter!
+Consider bringing your own self-cleaning water bottle!

 12. Lobster Season

 If you want to eat lobster, make sure you go between Aug 15 to April 1st.
-If it is not lobster season, it is illegal to catch them, so you won’t find them in any restaurants.
-No lobster for us! :(
+If it is not lobster season, it is illegal to catch them, and you won’t find them in restaurants.
+No lobster for us!

 13. Diving / Snorkeling

-If you ask people how long it takes to get from point A to point B, whether it be driving, walking, or whatever else, it may not be accurate.
-The employees at our Stand up paddleboarding location told us it’s a 10 minute walk to the conch farm, but it turned out to be more like 40 (and felt like an hour and a half in the heat).
+If you ask people how long it takes to get from point A to point B, whether it be driving or walking, it may not be accurate.
+The employees at our Stand up paddleboarding location told us it’s a 10-minute walk to the conch farm, but it turned out to be more like 40 (and felt like an hour and a half in the heat).
 We weren’t walking slow either.

 20. Excursions in Middle Caicos